-With the ZenBusiness S corporation filing service, we work with you to form the business of your dreams.
-As part of our service, we will file the necessary paperwork with the appropriate state agency to officially start your business.
+With the ZenBusiness S corporation filing service, we work with you to form an LLC with S corporation status.
+As part of our service, we will file the necessary paperwork with the appropriate state agency to officially start your LLC.
 Our services include a name search, to ensure your business name is available for use, and expert filing support to help you throughout the entire process.

 Note the ZenBusiness S corporation service only applies to those forming an LLC.
 We can’t help an established LLC file for S corporation status.
 When someone forms an LLC with us, we ask a series of questions to help them determine if the S corporation status would be best for them.
 We only offer this at the time of your LLC’s formation.

 Your success makes us happy.
 Let’s do this!

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 - What are the tax benefits of an S corporation?